Best Pickleball Paddles: Top Picks + Spec Table + Buying Guide

 Swing weight feel: the lever most people miss

 If your hands feel late, consider a lower swing weight feel even if the static number looks similar.
+Static weight tells you what the paddle weighs on a scale.
+Swing weight tells you how the paddle behaves when a ball is trying to embarrass you at the kitchen line.

 Handle length: two-hand backhand considerations